thegooddocsproject/templates/base-template/about-base-template.md

 This document is a base template that you can use to create any other template.
 The base template guides you through the steps to create a functional template that can be reused, adhered to, and followed consistently throughout.

-Using a well-defined, good template helps to maintain consistency and integrity across all documentation while simplifying the process of creating any required document.
+Using a well-defined template helps to maintain consistency and integrity across all documentation while simplifying the process of creating any required document.
 It can save you time and effort, while ensuring consistency, clarity, and uniformity across your documentation suite.

 The base template goes one step further, in that it helps you create any template for a given document type.
 It gives you direction in building the required template for a specific use case.